 - Slight-Gross Comparative Negligence – a plaintiff can recover damages only if they didn’t contribute to the accident or if they only slightly contributed to the accident which caused their injuries.

 - Pure Comparative Negligence – a plaintiff can recover a percentage of damages equivalent to the percentage of fault for which the defendant is found guilty.
 This means that if the plaintiff sues and then is found 15% fault for the accident, they can still receive compensation for 85% of their damages.

 - Modified Comparative Negligence – A plaintiff cannot receive compensation for damages if they are found to be 50% or more for the accident.
 If the plaintiff sues and is found to be 45% at fault for the accident, they can still receive compensation for 55% of their damages.

 Texas is a modified comparative negligence state.
-In this state, it is crucial to have a strong personal injury attorney on your side because the defendant may try to prove that they are less than 50% at fault for the accident.
+In this state, having a strong personal injury attorney on your side is crucial because the defendant may try to prove that they are less than 50% at fault for the accident.

 In states that follow the pure contributory negligence doctrine, the plaintiff can’t receive compensation for any damages or injuries if they are found to have contributed to the accident.
 Even if the plaintiff is only found to be 1% at fault for the accident, they cannot claim any compensation.
 Very few states follow the doctrine of pure contributory negligence anymore.

 Release of Liability Waiver